akirby23/botw-quiz/README.md

 - The scoreboard title is printed to the terminal in ASCII text for an authentic game feel.
 - A table is printed to the terminal containing two columns: name & score.
 - The table data is stored within a [Google Sheet](https://docs.google.com/spreadsheets/d/1nyocvizezU-y-m0PedQcAAGDziM1yjVJAMwC1k_DBCg/edit#gid=0).
-- Every time a user successfully completes the quiz, their name & final score are automatically appended to the relevant columns in the Google Sheet, and will be displayed on this page so they can check back on them and potentially compete with friends.
+- Every time a user completes the quiz, their name & final score are automatically appended to the relevant columns in the Google Sheet and will be displayed on this page so they can check back on them and potentially compete with friends.
 - The user can return to the main menu by entering "Q".
 ![Scoreboard ValueError](documentation/readme/design/features/load-scoreboard-exception.gif)
 - A ValueError will be thrown if the user enters a value other than "Q" & the user will be prompted to try again.